Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/mobile/analytics/internal-hits-for-adobe-analytics.md

 We also track the application version upgrades.

-### Crash Event
+### Crash Hit

 If your application is terminated without having first been backgrounded, the SDK reports a crash the next time your app is launched.

-This will be sent as an individual hit if the `backdateSessionInfo` flag is enabled in your configuration, otherwise it will be sent as part of the launch event.
+This will be sent as an individual hit if the `backdateSessionInfo` flag is enabled in your configuration, otherwise it will be sent as part of the launch hit.

 ### SessionInfo

 This hit contains information about the previous launch session, more specifically the session length.

-This will be sent as an individual hit if backdateSessionInfo flag is enabled in your configuration, otherwise it will be sent as part of the launch event.
+This will be sent as an individual hit if backdateSessionInfo flag is enabled in your configuration, otherwise it will be sent as part of the launch hit.

-## Identity Module
+## Identity Extension

-Here are the Analytics events that are triggered when the Identity module is enabled:
+Here are the Analytics hits that are triggered when the Identity extension is enabled:

 * Push

 The SDK tracks changes in the user's push notifications preference.
 A new hit is sent whenever the user opt-in/opt-out for push notifications.

-## Messages Module
+## Messages Extension

-Here are the Analytics events that are triggered when the Messages module is enabled:
+Here are the Analytics hits that are triggered when the Messages extension is enabled:

 * In-App Message